Sheraton Grande Sukhumvit Review: A Grand Stay in Bangkok!

-(The proper name for the hotel is actually the Sheraton Grande Sukhumvit, but so many people refer to it as the Grande Sheraton Sukhumvit, so if we mix it up here, you’ll understand why.)
+(Technically, its name is Sheraton Grande Sukhumvit, but many call it the Grande Sheraton Sukhumvit.
+So, if we mix it up, youโll know why.)

 Grande Sheraton Sukhumvit rooms